TwiztedDesign/template-farm-documentation/api.md

 # Producing Content
 ## Getting the project
-Once you have the API key, you'll need to get the project key.
-The project key is a unique identifier for every project in your account.
+Once you have the API key, you'll need to get a project key.
+A project key is a unique identifier for every project in your account.
 Open the project you want to interact with in Template Farm.
 You should see the project key as a part of its URL.
 It should like this:
 `
 https://www.templatefarm.io/project/llTt86vbyVcQfoLRtNJ1kQLZMwtVIKR1s49k8-JTyV1hSjjtfSM7nBYSaNo3DBaSiWYPD-MnwDVToPPywr26GkD_1ETEsAPSaxCEHx099RCDgJTTQyj9vRJNw4Jt9xH82yfB4BlnrgHw0Rhxl1U2gqGH60U=